zanllp/sd-webui-infinite-image-browsing/README.md

 ### 🖼️ View Image & `Send To`
 - Supports viewing image generation information.
 Also supported in full-screen preview mode.
-- Supports sending images to other tabs & ControlNet.
+- Supports sending images to other tabs and third-party extensions such as ControlNet openOutpaint.
 - Support full-screen preview and enable custom shortcut key operations while in full-screen preview mode.
 - Support navigating to the previous or next image in full-screen preview mode by pressing arrow keys or clicking buttons.